TOBIBLASTER00912/JOY6IX9INEs-OperaGX-Discord-Promo-Gen-Modified/README.md

 4. Enter the number of threads when prompted.

 # Note
 This script is intended for educational purposes only.
 Use it responsibly and respect Discord's & OperaGx's terms of service.
+This script is created by JOY6IX9INE!
+All Credit belongs to him!
+[Original Repo]{https://github.com/JOY6IX9INE/OperaGX-Discord-Promo-Gen}